Sleep Advice for Neurodivergent Children and Young People

 Types of sleep difficulties…

-• Struggling to stay asleep and waking during the night
+• Staying asleep and waking during the night

 What can impact a good night’s sleep?